-You may have wondered about these types of questions that we hear frequently:
+You may have wondered about these questions that we hear frequently:

 - Do anxiety medicines work effectively?